flancian/garden/burn burn burn.md

 ```
 Burn burn burn,
 Burn for the greater good!
-Burn brightly.

-Gone gone,
+If you have to burn: burn kindly.

-     gone beyond.
+Gone gone, gone beyond.
 Everybody gone to the other shore.
-Gone kindly.

-If you have to go: go brightlgo brightlyykindly.
+If you have to go: go brightly.

 If I can't be a candle, I'll be a spaceship.
 ```